 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers (such as your IP address).

-The personal data that we use for our own purposes as a data controller is set out in Part 5, below.
+The personal data that we use for our own purposes as a data controller is set out in Part 6 below.

 Under the GDPR, you have the following rights about the personal data that we process about you as a data controller, which we will always work to uphold:

 - The right to access the personal data we hold about you.
-Part 10 will tell you how to do this.
+Part 13 will tell you more about this and how to do it in more detail.

 - The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
-Please contact us using the details in Part 11 to find out more.

 - The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
-Please contact us using the details in Part 11 to find out more.

 - The right to restrict (i.e. prevent) the processing of your personal data.